Alcaro/GitBSLR/README.txt

 - Symlinks to outside the repo are treated as their contents.
 - To avoid duplicate files, symlinks to anywhere inside the repo are still symlinks.
 If you want to follow all links, use GITBSLR_FOLLOW.
 - If inlining a symlink would yield a loop (for example symlinks to the repo's parent directory), the loop point is treated as a symlink.
 - If a file is accessible via multiple paths, you may end up with duplicate files in the repo.
-This may make pulls unreasonably annoying.
+This may make 'git pull' annoying.
 - Interaction with Git's cross-filesystem detector is untested.
 - Interaction with submodules, --git-dir, and other rare features, is untested.
 - Unix only (only Linux tested), no Windows support (but symlinks require root on Windows anyways).
-- For security reasons, this device prevents Git from creating symlinks to outside the repo.
+- For security reasons, GitBSLR prevents Git from creating symlinks to outside the repo.
 See test2.sh for details.

 To enable GitBSLR on your machine:
 (1) Install a Unix-like operating system; only tested under Linux, but others will probably work (if not, report the bug)